muntahics/cn5006/week1/portfolio/README.md

 # Name: MD Muntahi Hossain
 # Student ID: 2874263
 <br>
-My Reflection for week1's learning
+My Reflection for week1's learning:

 This week was more about introduction though I have learned about the web histroy.
 Besides, the difference between MERN and MEAN which is respectively Mongo DB, Express JS, React JS or Angular JS, and Node JS.